 Start with a clean mask – The mask lens needs to be very clean so fog doesn't form.
 (Have we mentioned that enough times already?)
 Every once in a while it doesn't hurt to also clean the outside of the mask lens.
 It won't help to prevent fogging but you'll see better if the lens is clean on both sides!

 Commercial Defog Products — Surfactants like McNett Sea Gold, and McNett Sea Drops can be used.
 Both approaches work equally well but require different application methods so it's mostly a matter of personal preference.

 Spit – While we should be trying to sell you the 'you beaut' commercial solutions, our preferred pre-dive anti-fog is spit.
 Spit on the inside of the mask and rub it around with your finger.
 Dunk the mask briefly in either fresh or sea water.
 The goal is to leave thin layer of saliva on the inside of the glass.
-Spitting does not work well if the mask dries out before diving, so use this technique immediately before the dive.
+Spitting does not work well if the mask dries out before diving or snorkelling, so use this technique immediately before entering the water.

 For a large range of Masks for all conditions visit the Masks section in the The Scuba Doctor Dive Shop.
 There you'll find a wide range of mask types, plus mask accessories.